JNRowe/vim-configs/vimrc.rst

     endif
     " vint: +ProhibitSetNoCompatible

-Warn users with pre-v8 :command:`vim` that problems will occur, but note that pull requests which aren’t too invasive are most welcome.
+Warn users with pre-v8 |vim| that problems will occur, but note that pull requests which aren’t too invasive are most welcome.

 ::